 - Relative integration or connection to community resources

-Families interested in learning more about The Northwest Project can contact the Drew Lewis Foundation at The Fairbanks at (417) 720-1890.
-Northwest Project programming is currently offered at the following neighborhood hubs in Springfield:
+Families interested in learning more about RISE can contact the Drew Lewis Foundation at The Fairbanks at (417) 720-1890.

-- Opportunities for Financial Contributions: The NWP is always open to additional funding contributions to help expand programming and its reach.
-If you have interest in financially contributing to this program and the work it is committed to, contact the Community Foundation of the Ozarks or the Drew Lewis Foundation for more details.
+The Drew Lewis Foundation and RISE welcome support in many forms to help expand programming and its reach.
+If you have interest in supporting this program and the work it is committed to, visit the Drew Lewis Foundation.